LamAnnieV/deploy_5/README.md

 As observed in the CloudWatch images, even when both servers were subjected to 'sudo stress-ng --matrix 1 -t 1m' while simultaneously running Jenkins builds, the CPU usage exceeded 20%, although it remained below 30%.
 This performance level is adequate as long as the servers are not consistently stressed, do not require more than 2 CPUs, and do not experience a substantial surge in requests.
 Nonetheless, it's advisable to explore options for additional resources as a precaution.

-In this deployment, two instances are employed: one for the Jenkins server and the other for the Web application server.
+In this deployment, two instances are employed: one for the Jenkins server and the other server is for the web tier.
 Both instances are placed in the public subnet, as they need to be accessible via the internet.
 The Jenkins server is accessible through port 8080 for utilizing the Jenkins GUI interface, while the application server is accessible by our banking customers through port 8000.
 Thus, both subnets must remain public for these connections to function as required.
+However, if we pull out the application tier and database tier into their own server, then that server can be on the private subnet.

 ## Area(s) for Optimization: